 I have a responsibility to be honest as I write this blog and as a columnist for the Waterloo-Cedar Falls Courier.
 I’ve also run for public office which, at its best, is a responsible endeavor.

-On one occasion a couple years ago, I was enjoying the company of friends at a restaurant when someone from another group called me out as a “stupid liberal.”
+Last year I was enjoying the company of friends at a restaurant when someone from another group called me out as a “stupid liberal.”
 No reason to bait me except that they felt a need to vent because liberalism, they said, was “the undoing of America” and apparently that was on their mind at Christmastime.

-I’m a grown up, I can take it, and these encounters don’t rattle my cage or cause me consternation; what they did, however, was make me aware of a societal knot that is getting tighter and tighter.
+I’m a grown up, I can take it, and encounters like that don’t rattle my cage or cause me consternation; what they did, however, was make me aware of a societal knot that is getting tighter and tighter.
 A knot that could unravel at such a velocity that “the undoing of America” will be a very real possibility.

 Civil discourse is being replaced by the language of fear; an extreme rhetoric, rooted in a fear of egalitarianism, a fear of secularism (the fear of Islam, in particular), a fear of government, and a fear of change to the status quo.

 It is amped and fanned by media, by unchallenged web information and communication cells that share only the most extreme perspectives.
 Those perspectives are turning into actions; sometimes violent actions to counter those fears.

 Recently I went to a friendly bar to relax when an old friend appeared.
 This fellow and I are on opposite sides of the political fence, but we’ve always enjoyed each other’s company.
 On this particular evening he was with a friend of his own and I was introduced.